- When is the Department of Motor Vehicles open?

 - Cash, a check or a credit card to pay the registration fee and the required sales tax.

-No, due to a decision in Congress, Motor Vehicle Offices are no longer permitted to process passport applications.
+No, due to a decision in Congress, the Motor Vehicle Offices are no longer permitted to process passport applications.
 You can apply for your new passport at the County Clerk's Office.
 Click here for more information.